Talawakelle

 Talawakelle (තලවාකැලේ, தலவாக்கலை) is a town in Nuwara Eliya District in the Central Province, Sri Lanka, governed by an Urban Council.
 It is the centre of the Dimbula tea planting district, the largest tea growing area in Sri Lanka.
 It is situated on A7 Colombo-Nuwara Eliya highway.
 The altitude of Talawakelle is 1198 m.
 Talawakelle railway station is one of the major stops of Udarata (Sinhala "Hill Country") or Main railway line.
 The town is administered by Talawakelle-Lindula urban council.

 Located in the Colombo-Badulla railway line, and Avissawella - Nuware Eliya main Road (A7) the town serves as a gateway to Tea Research Institute of Sri Lanka, Nuwara Eliya and tourists.

 Climate

 The mean annual temperature is around 18°C in the area and this climate is described as the perfect "tea-climate".

 Demography

 Majority of the population of Talawakelle is Indian Tamils who are workers of neighboring tea estates.
 The town considered the focal point of Indian Tamil politics in Sri Lanka.
 Small portion of Sinhalese also live in the town.

-Main schools
+Education

 Schools in Talawakelle are part of the Nuwara-Eliya school district.